 Canadian federal income tax consequences and, except for the Tax Proposals, does not take into account or anticipate any changes in law, whether by legislative, regulatory, administrative or judicial action, nor does it take into account provincial tax legislation or considerations.
 This summary assumes that the Tax Proposals will be enacted as proposed, but no assurance can be given that this will be the case.
 Modification or amendment of the Tax Act and the Regulations or the Tax Proposals could significantly alter the tax status of Centurion Apartment REIT or the tax consequences of investing in Units.
 This summary does not describe income tax considerations relating to the deductibility of interest on money borrowed to acquire REIT Units.
-On October 31, 2003, the Department of Finance released, for public consultation, draft proposed amendments (the "October 31 Proposals") to the Tax Act that would require, for taxation years commencing after 2004, that there be a reasonable expectation of cumulative profit from a business or property for a taxpayer to realize a loss from such business or property, and that make it clear that profit in this sense does not include capital gains.
-In response to concerns raised during the consultation period for the October 31 Proposals, the Minister of Finance (Canada), in the February 23, 2005 Budget, announced that the Department of Finance was developing a more model legislative initiative and that an alternative proposal would be released for comment at an early opportunity.

 THIS SUMMARY IS NOT EXHAUSTIVE OF ALL POSSIBLE CANADIAN FEDERAL TAX CONSIDERATIONS APPLICABLE TO AN INVESTMENT IN REIT UNITS.
-MOREOVER, THE INCOME AND OTHER TAX CONSEQUENCES OF ACQUIRING.
-HOLDING OR DISPOSING OF REIT UNITS WILL VARY DEPENDING ON THE REIT UNITHOLDER'S PARTICULAR CIRCUMSTANCES.
+MOREOVER, THE INCOME AND OTHER TAX CONSEQUENCES OF ACQUIRING, HOLDING OR DISPOSING OF REIT UNITS WILL VARY DEPENDING ON THE REIT UNITHOLDER'S PARTICULAR CIRCUMSTANCES.
 THIS SUMMARY IS NOT INTENDED TO BE, NOR SHOULD IT BE CONSTRUED TO BE, LEGAL OR TAX ADVICE TO ANY PROSPECTIVE REIT UNITHOLDER.
 ACCORDINGLY, PROSPECTIVE REIT UNITHOLDERS SHOULD CONSULT WITH THEIR TAX ADVISORS FOR ADVICE WITH RESPECT TO THE TAX CONSEQUENCES TO THEM HAVING REGARD TO THEIR OWN PARTICULAR CIRCUMSTANCES.
-IN ADDITION, THIS SUMMARY IS NOT APPLICABLE TO (I) A REIT UNITHOLDER THAT IS A "FINANCIAL INSTITUTION", AS DEFINED IN THE TAX ACT FOR THE PURPOSES OF THE MARK-TO-MARKET RULES, AND (II) A REIT UNITHOLDER WHERE AN INTEREST IN SUCH UNITHOLDER WOULD BE A "TAX SHELTER INVESTMENT" FOR THE PURPOSES OF THE TAX ACT (III) A REIT UNITHOLDER THAT HAS ELECTED TO DETERMINE ITS "CANADIAN TAX RESULTS" IN A FOREIGN CURRENCY PURSUANT TO THE "FUNCTIONAL CURRENCY" REPORTING RULES IN THE TAX ACT, AND (IV) A REIT UNITHOLDER THAT HAS ENTERED OR WILL ENTER INTO A "DERIVATIVE FORWARD AGREEMENT", AS DEFINED IN THE TAX ACT, WITH RESPECT TO THE REIT UNITHOLDER'S REIT UNITS.
+IN ADDITION.
+THIS SUMMARY IS NOT APPLICABLE TO (I) A REIT UNITHOLDER THAT IS A "FINANCIAL INSTITUTION", AS DEFINED IN THE TAX ACT FOR THE PURPOSES OF THE MARK-TO-MARKET RULES, AND (II) A REIT UNITHOLDER WHERE AN INTEREST IN SUCH UNITHOLDER WOULD BE A "TAX SHELTER INVESTMENT" FOR THE PURPOSES OF THE TAX ACT (III) A REIT UNITHOLDER THAT HAS ELECTED TO DETERMINE ITS "CANADIAN TAX RESULTS" IN A FOREIGN CURRENCY PURSUANT TO THE "FUNCTIONAL CURRENCY" REPORTING RULES IN THE TAX ACT, AND (IV) A REIT UNITHOLDER THAT HAS ENTERED OR WILL ENTER INTO A "DERIVATIVE FORWARD AGREEMENT", AS DEFINED IN THE TAX ACT, WITH RESPECT TO THE REIT UNITHOLDER'S REIT UNITS.
 SUCH HOLDERS SHOULD CONSULT THEIR OWN TAX ADVISORS TO DETERMINE THE TAX CONSEQUENCES TO THEM OF THE ACQUISITION, HOLDING AND DISPOSITION OF REIT UNITS.